Michael Alexander: Director, SFU City Conversations

-Ingrid Leman Stefanovic: Dean, Faculty of Environment, SFU Vancouver
+Ingrid Leman Stefanovic: Former Dean, Faculty of Environment, SFU Vancouver

-Ingrid is Dean of the Faculty of Environment and Professor within the School of Resource and Environmental Management at SFU.
+Ingrid is the former Dean of the Faculty of Environment and Professor within the School of Resource and Environmental Management at SFU.
 Her research explores how values and attitudes affect environmental decision making.

 Jillian Stirk: Associate, SFU Centre for Dialogue

 Committed to promoting dialogue.
 Expertise in international peace-building, global diversity and inclusion issues.